KLIGGS/cli-magento2/README.md

 * Help https://devdocs.magento.com/guides/v2.4/install-gde/composer.html
 * PHP Version > use 7.4 (not 8)
-* Elasticsearch 7 is MUST.
+* Elasticsearch 7 is **MUST**.
 Disabling like in older M2 Version won't work and magento 2 catalog disappears.
 * Commands on your own risk.

 ## Hints